 Take a look at case studies of various site types:

 - Brownfields: Brownfields provide a great opportunity to develop community solar projects.
-A Utility Dive brief provides a great overview of New York’s new toolkit to drive solar on brownfields.
+A Utility Dive brief provides a great overview of New York’s toolkit to drive solar on brownfields.

 - Landfills: Landfills provide an opportunity for community solar development because of underutilization of land.
 Solar Industry Magazine highlights a landfill project in the article New Landfill Community Project A Big Hit In Raynham, MA.
 The Environmental Protection Agency’s (EPA’s) RE-Powering America’s Land contains tools and resources on mapping and screening renewable energy on potentially contaminated lands, landfills, and mine sites.